webcirque/websf/dev/spec/README.md

 This format is designed by us (originally EdChdX), with ease of collaboration in mind.
 The first CXL file is by Mu_guang_138 and EdChdX.

-It is backwards compatible with good old LRC.
+It is not backwards compatible with good old LRC.
 Supports timings and basic styling.

 #### KRC
 Proprietary lyrics format.
 Supports timings.
 Will add support to automatically decide if the file needs to be decoded.